kubernetes/enhancements/keps/sig-apps/3088-pdb-for-daemonset-pods/README.md

 ## Motivation

-PodDisruptionBudget can be not only a tool to keep user apps available during evictions, but also a mean of reducing of load targeting kube-apiserver when a massive pod eviction causes a restart of big number of pods.
+PodDisruptionBudget can be not only a tool to keep user apps available during evictions, but also a mean of reducing of load on kube-apiserver.
+The can be caused by a restart of big number of DaemonSet pods due to eviction.

 Additionally, the disruption controller tracks all built-in pod controllers except DaemonSets when calculates allowed disruption.
 This behavior in inconsistent across built-in pod controllers and may cause confusion.

 ### Goals
+****
 - Support the disruption budget for DaemonSet the same way it works for other built-in pod controllers.
 - Reduce the load to kube-apiserver caused by the recreation of DaemonSet pods being evicted.